 Katie Zaferes, Triathlon

-The reigning world champion, who as of March 2021 was ranked No. 1 in the world by a wide margin, is the favorite to win triathlon gold at the Tokyo Olympics.
-After finishing 18th at the 2016 Rio Games, more than four and a half minutes behind compatriot and winner Gwen Jorgensen, Zafares has as gradually emerged as the sport’s new frontrunner, moving up one spot every season in the final ITU World Triathlon series standings which determine each year’s world champion.
+The reigning world champion will be the highest-ranked female triathlete at the Tokyo Games and a medal contender there.
+(As of June 2021, she's ranked No. 2 in the world behind fellow American Taylor Spivey, who is not on the Olympic team.)
+After finishing 18th at the 2016 Rio Games, more than four and a half minutes behind compatriot and winner Gwen Jorgensen, Zafares gradually emerged as the sport’s new frontrunner, moving up one spot every season in the final ITU World Triathlon series standings which determine each year’s world champion.
 Since Rio she was fourth in 2016, third in 2017, second in 2018 and first in 2019 — she won five of the eight 2019 races upon which the standings are based.

 Matt Anderson, Volleyball